jims/atom-stingray/README.md

 ## Settings

 For the plugin to find your Stingray settings and executables it must be able to locate your Stingray installation.
+There are three ways of doing this:

+* If the editor is already running, the plugin will connect to the running editor and talk to it to find out the installation directory.
-The plugin will look for an environment variable called `SR_BIN_DIR` which should be set to your toolchain path.

-The *toolchain* folder is the top level Stingray directory which has subfolders called `core`, `editor`, `engine`, etc.
+* Otherwise, the plugin will look for an Atom setting called `stingray.toolchainPath` that should point to your Stingray toolchain directory.
+That is the top level Stingray directory which has subdirectories called `core`, `editor`, `engine`, etc.

-If you don't want to use the environment variable, you can also set it up as `stingray.toolchainPath` in the atom settings.
+* If that setting has not been set, the plugin will read the installation directory from the environment variable `SR_BIN_DIR`.

+If neither of these options work, the plugin will not be able to find your Stingray installation and will run in offline mode.